simonracz/online_bin_packing/README.md

 ### Description

-The goal of this project is to compare a Neural Network algorithm with the First Fit algorithm on a version of the multi dimensional online bin packing problem.
+The goal of this project is to compare a Neural Network algorithm with the First Fit algorithm on a version of the multi-dimensional online bin packing problem.

 The end goal is met with a combination of many smaller programs - Unix style.